-Under his watch, the Blue has had four players called up to NBA rosters (Josh Huestis, Dwight Buycks, Reggie Williams and Semaj Christon) and four Thunder players assigned a combined 52 times (Grant Jerrett, Josh Huestis, Mitch McGary and Cameron Payne).
+Under his watch the past three seasons, the Blue has seen six players called up to NBA rosters (Daniel Hamilton, Dakari Johnson, Semaj Christon, Josh Huestis, Dwight Buycks and Reggie Williams) and seven Thunder players assigned (Dakari Johnson, Terrance Ferguson, Semaj Christon, Grant Jerrett, Josh Huestis, Mitch McGary and Cameron Payne).

 Prior to his time at Florida, Daigneault spent three seasons as an assistant coach at Holy Cross.
 During Daigneault’s tenure, the Crusaders finished as runner-up of the Patriot League Championship in 2008-09.

 A 2007 graduate of the University of Connecticut, Daigneault served as a student manager with the Huskies under Jim Calhoun from 2003-07.
 A native of Leominster, Mass., Daigneault holds a master’s degree in sports management from the University of Florida.

 David Akinyooye begins his fourth season as an assistant coach for the Oklahoma City Blue.
 Akinyooye

 Prior to his time in Lyon, Akinyooye served the San Antonio Spurs as a player development quality

 Following a collegiate career at Adelphi University in New York, Akinyooye played one season with the Springfield Armor of the NBA G League.
 A native of Elmont, N.Y., Akinyooye received a Bachelor of Science in Communication from Adelphi in 2011.